luizpauloprado/livro-entendendo-algoritmos/readme.md

 - Not support cycles in graph: It only wokrs for graphs without cycle references.
 - Greedy approach: It iteratively selects the unvisited node with the smallest tentative distance from the source and explores its neighbors, updating their distances if a shorter path is found.

+### Others:
+- [Floyd's cycle detection algorithm](https://www.google.com/search?q=floyd%27s+cycle+detection+algorithm&oq=Floyd%27s+Cycle+Detection+Algorithm&gs_lcrp=EgZjaHJvbWUqBwgAEAAYgAQyBwgAEAAYgAQyBwgBEAAYgAQyCAgCEAAYFhgeMggIAxAAGBYYHjIICAQQABgWGB4yCggFEAAYChgWGB4yCAgGEAAYFhgeMggIBxAAGBYYHjIICAgQABgWGB4yCAgJEAAYFhge0gEHMjQyajBqN6gCALACAA&sourceid=chrome&ie=UTF-8): Floyd's Cycle Detection Algorithm, also known as the "Tortoise and Hare" algorithm, is a pointer-based algorithm used to detect cycles in linked lists or other sequences where elements can be traversed.
+It is particularly known for its efficiency in terms of both time and space complexity.
+The algorithm utilizes two pointers, often referred to as the "tortoise" (slow pointer) and the "hare" (fast pointer). **The slow pointer moves one step forward.
+The fast pointer moves two steps forward.**

 ## Relationship and Importance: